delia-li/technical-writer/rate_my_transit/rate_my_transit_case_study.md

 * Users can add replies, upvote other comments, and mark their own comments as resolved

 # List of secondary features
-* Sign in with email and a unique code
+* Sign in with email and an authentication code

 * Signed-in users can customize their avatar

 * Users can earn gems as a reward for engaging in the app

-* Users can spend gems on cosmetics such as upgrading an avatar
+* Users can spend gems on cosmetics such as upgrading their avatar

 # Wireframes